pantrypoints/sp/content/en/research/countries/china/xi/chapter-10b.md

 unity, which is related to the future and destiny of the country and the happiness and well-being of the people.

-Since the 18th National Congress of the Communist Party of China, the Communist Party of China has advocated the core socialist values of prosperity, democracy, civilization, harmony, freedom, equality, justice, rule of law, patriotism, dedication, honesty and friendliness, and has answered in depth the major questions of what kind of country to build, what kind of society to build and what
+Since the 18th National Congress of the CCP, the CCP has advocated the core socialist values of prosperity, democracy, civilization, harmony, freedom, equality, justice, rule of law, patriotism, dedication, honesty and friendliness, and has answered in depth the major questions of what kind of country to build, what kind of society to build and what